Saipan incident: Popular culture

 The incident was so divisive that it was dubbed a "civil war [in the Pacific]" by Irish media.
 The Irish Times later wrote that "[m]ost people have ... a story of a split between families, between friends, between work colleagues."
 In 2005, a musical comedy play parodying the incident and its key players, I, Keano, opened in Dublin.
 The play, written by Arthur Mathews, Michael Nugent, and Paul Woodfull, represented the incident as a mock-epic melodrama about a Roman legion preparing for war.
 Keane attended a performance of the show, which ran in Dublin until May 2008.

+Keanes Labrador Retriever Triggs came to international media attention as Keane would go on long, highly publicized walks with her in Cheshire after his return from Saipan.
+Triggs became a minor celebrity in tabloids and part of Keane's public image until her death in 2012.
+This led The Daily Telegraph's Steve Wilson to call Triggs "the most famous dog in football since Pickles".

 In an echo of the incident, three main cast members, including Mario Rosenstock, who portrayed "Keano" (the play's version of Roy Keane), left the show early in its first run, leading to media articles about life imitating art imitating life.

 In September 2025, a film about the incident, Saipan, premiered at the Toronto International Film Festival, starring Éanna Hardwicke as Roy Keane and Steve Coogan as Mick McCarthy.
-The film was favourably reviewed by The Guardian and described as “the rare football movie that’s worth a replay.”
+The film was favourably reviewed by The Guardian and described as "the rare football movie that's worth a replay."